Te Kooti's War: Poverty Bay attacks

 In early October, anger was roused in Poverty Bay when it was discovered that followers of Te Kooti had murdered some Ngāti Kahungunu leaders at Whataroa on the Mangaaruhe River near Ohuka.
 Ngāti Kahungunu was furious and were motivated to seek utu (revenge).
 At the same time, intelligence was received that Te Kooti planned to attack Wairoa.
 This was false, and was a deception mounted by Te Kooti.
 He instead intended to raid Poverty Bay.
 To his followers he proclaimed: "God would give the Tūranganui country, and all the best places of the Europeans, back to him and his people".

 As a result of Te Kooti's misinformation, Wairoa was reinforced, mainly with kūpapa, such that by 25 October, its garrison numbered about 700 men.
 It was then discovered that it was a false alarm.
 About 500 men set out from Wairoa for Puketapu under the command of Major Charles Lambert.
 They found it empty and returned to Wairoa on 6 November.
 As a precaution, Biggs, still considering an attack possible, posted scouts on the routes into the area coming from the south.
 He considered this the likely direction of Te Kooti's approach.

-Te Kooti in the meantime had reached Patutahi, a village in the western hills overlooking Poverty Bay.
+Te Kooti in the meantime had reached Pātūtahi, a village in the western hills overlooking Poverty Bay.
 Tūranga, on the mouth of the Waimata River, and nearby Matawhero, was home to about 150 European settlers and 500 Māori.
 Many of the men responsible for Te Kooti's exile to the Chatham Islands lived in the area.
-From Patutahi, on the night of 9 November, Te Kooti led a 100-strong kokiri (attack party) into Poverty Bay.
-The kokiri was split into several smaller contingents and struck several properties in the area.
+From Pātūtahi, on the night of 9 November, Te Kooti led a 100-strong kōkiri (attack party) into Poverty Bay.
+The kōkiri was split into several smaller contingents and struck several properties in the area.
 The party led by Te Kooti surrounded Biggs' home at Matawhero where he, his wife, their baby and servants were fatally shot, clubbed and bayoneted.
 Another party, led by Nama, attacked the family of Captain James Wilson, killing him, a servant and three of his four children and fatally wounding his wife.
 The attackers moved on to other homes, slaughtering the families of other settlers who had fought with the militia forces and setting fire to their houses.
 Many of the killings were followed by the singing of Psalm 63, which concluded: "They who seek my life will be destroyed ... they will be given over to the sword and become food for jackals."
 Around 30 settlers, mostly younger men in the militia, were killed as well as 37 Māori.